Downtown Battle Mountain II

 Downtown Battle Mountain II is the fourth studio album by American rock band Dance Gavin Dance, released on March 8, 2011, on Rise Records.
 The album is a non-direct sequel to the band's full-length debut studio album, Downtown Battle Mountain (2007), and sees the return of original members, vocalists Jonny Craig and Jon Mess, and bass guitarist Eric Lodge.
 It also serves as a follow-up to the band's third studio album, Happiness (2009) and was produced by Kris Crummett.
-The album is the group's second studio album, and third and final release overall, to feature Jonny Craig upon rejoining the band in 2010.
+The album is the group's second studio album, and third and final release overall to feature Jonny Craig upon rejoining the band in 2010.
 Craig later departed from the line-up in August 2012.
 Upon its release, the album debuted at No. 82 on the Billboard 200 while the Hot Topic deluxe version debuted at No. 190 on the Billboard 200 in the same week.

 Downtown Battle Mountain II was announced in late-2010.
+Before this album was released, the band had previously replaced Craig with vocalist Kurt Travis.
+After two album releases with Travis, the band ultimately decided to part ways with him due to alleged personal and creative differences.
+With no vocalist, an uncertain future and low morale among its members, the band had considered the possibility of breaking up.
+Jon Mess stated, "Then [we] basically came up with the idea that [we] could just break up the band whenever, but do this record first and see what happens.
+So we’re at the point where we'll see how long we can do this without Jonny dying or whatever."
 The lead single, "Heat Seeking Ghost of Sex", was released on January 24, 2011.
 The second single, "The Robot with Human Hair, Pt.
 2½", was released shortly after, on January 28.
 The third and final single, "Pounce Bounce", was released on June 7, to promote the 2011 Vans Warped Tour compilation album.
 The band toured on the Downtown Battle Mountain II Tour in Europe and North America and also toured on the 2011 Vans Warped Tour and the 2012 All Stars Tour.
 On September 27, 2019, the band released an instrumental version of the album to streaming and digital download platforms.
+It was a very significant album release in the band's ever-evolving and complicated history.